TousAntiCovid/CLEA-exposure-verification/documents/CLEA-specification-EN.md

 On the opposite, the Cléa system assumes that the authority in charge of the Manual Contact Tracing is trustworthy when it comes to dealing with personal data, for instance when a manual contact tracing team contact a location manager or event organizer, not to take advantage of the information collected beyond what is strictly required to perform its task.
 However this authority must not be involved in the cluster detection process, that is not under its responsibility.

-These considerations has impacted the Cléa design as explained in this document.
 It should be noted that technical implementation considerations (e.g., the exact design of the Cléa server) are out of scope of the present document.